bkammerling/ubuild-jekyll/wunder_collections/_posts/2021-06-22-how-to-launch-a-shared-fleet-guide.md

 ### Finding a mobility Software-as-a-Service provider to meet your needs

-Now you’ve considered and made a list of all the technological features you will need to launch and operate your fleet.
+You’ve considered and made a list of all the technological features you will need to launch and operate your fleet.
 The next question to consider is if you should go about building all of this in-house – that is, hiring a team of engineers who can build the software from scratch – or if you should outsource the entire production to a [mobility Software-as-a-Service provider](https://www.wundermobility.com/blog/5-things-to-look-for-in-a-vehicle-sharing-software-provider.html) (also known as MaaS, Mobility-as-a-Service), who can do all the heavy lifting.

 Below we’ve outlined some of the pros and cons of outsourcing vs. building a mobility tech platform in-house.
 Generally speaking, building a platform in-house is a lot more expensive and takes much longer than outsourcing to a provider with a ready-made solution.
 This is because you would need to go through the entire hiring and vetting process of finding the right team to build what you need, or add workload to your already existing engineering team.